zxl20zxl/MBAlertView/README.md

  MBAlertView
 ===================

-MBAlertView is a fast and simple block-based alert and HUD library for iOS, as seen in [Noteclub.](https://itunes.apple.com/us/app/noteclub/id647643196?mt=8)
+MBAlertView is a fast block-based alert and HUD library with a dead simple API.
+As seen in [Noteclub.](https://itunes.apple.com/us/app/noteclub/id647643196?mt=8) Download it won't you?

 ###MBAlertView now comes in two styles.